AstroMined/debtonator/docs/adr/017-payment-source-schema-simplification.md

 6. Fixed immediate test failures caused by schema validation errors

 This ADR builds on these changes to fully resolve the technical debt by completing the migration to a single schema approach.

+## Future Considerations

+The following items should be addressed in future sessions to complete the implementation of ADR-017:

+1. **PaymentRepository.update()**:
+   - Update the method to properly handle adding/updating payment sources while maintaining the relationship constraints
+   - Ensure sources can be added/removed/modified without breaking the rule that a payment must have at least one source

+2. **Documentation Improvements**:
+   - Add more explicit documentation at the class level for both repositories that clearly explains the parent-child relationship pattern
+   - Add code examples to documentation showing the proper way to create and update payments with sources

+3. **ORM Configuration Review**:
+   - Verify that the SQLAlchemy cascade rules are properly set to automatically delete sources when a payment is deleted
+   - Ensure model relationships are optimally configured for the parent-child pattern

+4. **Test Coverage**:
+   - Scan the codebase for any remaining tests still using the old pattern
+   - Add tests specifically for edge cases around payment source relationships
+   - Ensure the "payment must have at least one source" rule is properly tested

+5. **Service Layer Updates**:
+   - Review and update service methods that create or update payment sources
+   - Ensure they follow the new pattern where sources are created only through payments